Climate and Average Weather Year Round in Wilmington North Carolina, United States

 The windier part of the year lasts for 6.7 months, from October 20 to May 10, with average wind speeds of more than 8.1 miles per hour.
-The windiest day of the year is February 26, with an average hourly wind speed of 9.6 miles per hour.
+The windiest month of the year in Wilmington is February, with an average hourly wind speed of 9.5 miles per hour.

 The calmer time of year lasts for 5.3 months, from May 10 to October 20.
-The calmest day of the year is August 9, with an average hourly wind speed of 6.7 miles per hour.
+The calmest month of the year in Wilmington is August, with an average hourly wind speed of 6.9 miles per hour.

 Average Wind Speed in Wilmington

 The predominant average hourly wind direction in Wilmington varies throughout the year.

 The wind is most often from the south for 5.3 months, from March 20 to August 28, with a peak percentage of 48% on July 11.
 The wind is most often from the east for 3.0 weeks, from August 28 to September 18, with a peak percentage of 33% on September 7.
 The wind is most often from the north for 6.1 months, from September 18 to March 20, with a peak percentage of 40% on January 1.

 Wind Direction in Wilmington

 Wilmington is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.